CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 We can only find out which images work after tweeting them.
 Again, slightly decreasing image dimensions may help with compatiblity/encoding.

-This repo (currently) contains 32 ready to use compatible images, should you find it difficult to find your own compatible cover image.
+This repo contains a number of ready to use compatible images, should you find it difficult to find your own compatible cover image.

-A compatible image is an JPG that does not contain any occurrence of the close-comment block string (#>) and preserves the four crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the PowerShell-embedded JPG image has been tweeted.
+A compatible image is an JPG that does not contain any occurrence of the close-comment block string (#>) and preserves the four crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the JPG-PowerShell polyglot image has been tweeted.

 When saving an image from X/Twitter, make sure to first click the image in the post to fully expand it, then save it, so that you get the full, original image dimension size.